 So the “job” of government to protect the commons.
 Not to sell or lease them as if they are private property.
 Hospitals, health care, social and the education system, like public works and welfare infrastructure are not the property of government to sell off or lease out to private firms to run as if they were profit-making businesses.

 Meanwhile, are ancient forests, wetlands, lakes, and rivers, not part of the public commons?
 When businesses demand land for a new development and the government does NOT to support the people’s commons, what happens?
 People will chain themselves to trees, blockade roads, hold mass demonstrations.
-We have seen this for decades: it is happen right now in the German Hambach forest in Germany, which is threatened by the expansion of a coal company, and in the United States and Canada, where ecosystems on indigenous lands, or parks like Wood Buffalo, and the Alaskan Arctic Wildlife Refuge, are threatened by oil industry development.
+We have seen this for decades: one instance occurred recently in the German Hambach forest in Germany, which is threatened by the expansion of a coal company, and other such protests occur frequently in the United States and Canada, where ecosystems on indigenous lands, or parks like Wood Buffalo, and the Alaskan Arctic Wildlife Refuge, are threatened by oil or liquified natural gas industry development.

 “As soon as the land of any country has all become private property, the landlords, like all other men, love to reap where they never sowed, and demand a rent even for its natural produce.
 The wood of the forest, the grass of the field, and all the natural fruits of the earth, which, when land was in common, cost the labourer only the trouble of gathering them, come, even to him, to have an additional price fixed upon them.
 He must then pay for the licence to gather them; and must give up to the landlord a portion of what his labour either collects or produces.
 This portion, or, what comes to the same thing, the price of this portion, constitutes the rent of land ….”Adam Smith, The Wealth of Nations (1776) Book I.